nathan-gs/nathan-gs.github.com/_posts/2016-05-17-acs-in-action.md

 categories: [presentations]
 ---

-More than 50 Big Data and DevOps enthousiasts attended the [37th meetup - Mesosphere DC/OS and Apache Beam](https://www.meetup.com/bigdatabe/events/230836380/) hosted at Microsoft.
+More than 50 Big Data and DevOps enthusiasts attended the [37th meetup - Mesosphere DC/OS and Apache Beam](https://www.meetup.com/bigdatabe/events/230836380/) hosted at Microsoft.